davideme/PromiseKit/README.markdown

 TODO
 ====

-* consider NSDebugDescription in various places like the JSON stuff does.
-Then provide a UIAlertView showError extension that can print that to the console for devs to see or something.
-The extension of course can do a bunch of other useful stuff

 * can test location manager in simulator now as added the entitlements for it, can also just bundle the gpx so that it always locates too!
 * inspect and validate all category method names, objc versions should always start with promise, swift version should be pruned on WithCompletionHandler suffix

-* objc is still important, make it feature parity with swift (zalgo is missing)

-* What happens with an AnyPromise that is PMKManifolded over to Swift?

 * See if all existing pods that depend on PromiseKit lint against 2’s compatability layer

 * Test UIViewController.m, SLComposeViewController, MFMailViewController etc.